development-toolbox/development-toolbox-smarttree/README.md

 - Inspired by the Unix `tree` command
 - Built with Python's standard library - no external dependencies required
-- Special thanks to all current and future contributors.
+- Special thanks to all contributors
-- You can contribute by giving support or help with the extention of the program.

-## contributors

 ---